STVM administers and accepts the High School Placement Test for freshman applicants. We will administer this test on the following dates:

 No. We consider many factors in the admissions process with grades being the most important factor.
-Over the past few years, we have accepted about 90% of freshman applicants for admission, and about 75% of transfer applicants.
+In past years, we accepted about 85% of freshman applicants for admission for admission, and about 60% of transfer applicants.

 These items are required: